isislovecruft/patternsinthevoid/content/hacking/tor-bridge-distribution-protection-and-oonis-data-collector.md

 alleys, in and out of cabs, through electronic stores where I loudly and openly bought tiny audio/video devices to bug myself and the hotel room with.
-This is the first time I've ever worn a wire (I know, *they all say that*, right?): it doens't feel right.
-I felt the compulsion to warn people who walked up and started talking to me before they spoke.
+This is the first time I've ever worn a wire (I know, *they all say that*, right?): it doesn't feel right.
+I felt the compulsion to warn people who walked up and started talking to me, before they spoke.
 And even then I still felt dirty and creepy.

 ![king-of-kowloon](|filename|../images/2013/04/king-of-kowloon-small.jpg)